dudarev/speechdown/docs/notes/ar.md

 File inspired by [The append-and-review note idea by Andrej Karpathy](https://karpathy.bearblog.dev/the-append-and-review-note/)

+- There should be a way to get a version from the command line.

 - Text before h2 level headers should not be affected.
 - Other h2 level headers should not be affected.